-Oregano tea is a natural remedy that may help improve digestion, reduce excess gas, relieve menstrual cramps, and support the treatment of colds and flu.
+Oregano tea is a natural remedy that may help improve digestion, reduce gas, ease menstrual cramps, and relieve symptoms of colds and flu.
+These effects are linked to compounds like carvacrol and flavonoids, which have anti-inflammatory, antimicrobial, and antioxidant properties.

 Health benefits